primev/mev-commit/contracts/contracts/avs/README.md

 ## Open Questions

 * Will upcoming Eigenlayer upgrades allow for rewarding and slashing validators directly?
 Or will Operators be the only rewardable/slashable entities?
-If the latter is true, this design will need to change.
+If the latter is true, this design will need to drastically change, and may neccessitate more complexity.

 // Write about how v2 (or future version with more decentralization) will